 Especially down here in the south, a lot of us actually like that heavy, grease saturated taste you get from using so much oil that your chicken or potatoes are literally floating in it.
 If you’re a hard core fan of that, and if your mind is made up that nothing can match it, I’m not here to convince you otherwise.
 But, here’s what I can tell you.

 As much as I dearly love deep fried, I gave it up years ago because it’s so unhealthy.
 To this day I do still cheat occasionally, of course!
-What I find though is that since I’m no longer accustomed to a regular diet of deep fried, it usually doesn’t set very well with me.
-It doesn’t make me physically ill, just bloated and a tad queasy, as if I’d gone on an eating binge and over-stuffed myself.
+What I find though is that since I’m no longer accustomed to a regular diet of deep fried, it leaves me feeling bloated and sluggish, even a little queasy sometimes.

 Besides that, I simply no longer want to eat anything that is so horribly unhealthy.
 The answer is air frying.
 Some would call it the next best thing to deep frying, but for me it’s better because the taste is so close, and in addition to the healthy factor there are lots of other benefits that are all positive.